iam-medvedev/dosya/README.md

 `dosya` (Turkish) — file _n._

-Zero-dependency module for creating buffer for the requested file type.
+Module for creating buffer for the requested file type.

 This module is heavily inspired by [`file-type`](https://github.com/sindresorhus/file-type) and does the reverse work.